nus-cs2113-AY2223S2/ip/README.md

-# Duke project template
+# CS2113 Individual Project - Duke

-This is a project template for a greenfield Java project.
+This is a project developed from CS2113 ip template (https://github.com/nus-cs2113-AY2223S2/ip) .
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij